 A Coruña is a cool city with several nice options for shopping.
-You’ll find malls, department stores and interesting shops for buying regular items, and you also find tourist shops for souvenirs and collectibles.
+You’ll find malls, department stores, craft shops, modern stores for buying regular items, and you also find tourist shops for souvenirs and collectibles.

 In this A Coruña shopping guide, we will show you the best places to go shopping.
-You will also find information about the general price range in the city, as well as typical opening hours.
+You will also find information on the general price range in the city, as well as the typical opening hours.

 Best areas for shopping in A Coruña

 The old city centre has some very interesting shops.
 The neighborhoods La Pescadería and Ensanche have combinations of everything: Clothing stores, shoe stores, accessories, bookstores, hardware shops, music shops, and of course souvenir shops!
 The southern part of La Pescadería is perfect if you want to shop for clothes, fashion and especially shoes (there are many shoe stores in this area).

 In the historical centre, you will see a mix of small privately owned stores (these are usually the most interesting) and big fashion chains.
 In other words, you find a bit of everything, which is nice.

 According to locals, the main shopping street in A Coruña is Rúa Real, the street that runs parallel Avenida Marina to the north.
 It’s a relatively narrow street that is often crowded with people – especially in the afternoon and at night.
 It has many mainstream international stores, but also some local businesses (often jewelry shops, perfumers, hairdressers, and chocolate shops).
 Rúa Real is a great place to start out when you are shopping in A Coruña.
 It is a very central street, easy to find.

 The neighborhoods of Los Castros and Agra do Orzán both have lots of shops as well.
 These are newer parts of the city, a bit south of the historical centre, but definitely worth visiting if you want to shop.